paysly-io/docs/README.md

 ### Pull Requests

 Feel free to create PRs however you see fit.
-Eventually, we may set up templates, but for now, we will leave it at the requestors discretion.
+Eventually, we may set up templates, but for now, we will leave it at the requestor's discretion.